Partial coloring, vertex decomposability, and sequentially Cohen-Macaulay simplicial complexes

 Theorem~\ref{vertexDecomposable} has a number of consequences.
 Corollary~\ref{numericalBound} shows that when $W = V$, $\Delta_\chi$ is always vertex decomposable, thus recovering the main result of \cite{BVT}.
 Corollary~\ref{numericalBound} also gives the analog to the numerical bound of the second and third authors \cite{FH} for graphs.
 Namely, if one has a simplicial complex with $n$ vertices, and $|W| \geq n-3$, one gets a vertex decomposable simplicial complex.
 As in the case of graphs, this bound is sharp (see Example~\ref{e.numericalBound}).

-In Section 4, we specialize Theorem~\ref{vertexDecomposable} to the case of independence complexes.
+In Section 4, we apply Theorem~\ref{vertexDecomposable} to study edge ideals of graphs.
 In particular, we get necessary and sufficient conditions for a whiskered graph to be vertex decomposable (see Theorem \ref{whiskeredgraphs}).
-This result yields Corollary \ref{resultFH}, a combinatorial proof for \cite[Theorem 3.3]{FH} specifying which configurations of whiskers force the edge ideal to be sequentially Cohen-Macaulay; this provides the combinatorial approach to the results of \cite{FH} sought in \cite{DE}.
+This result yields Corollary \ref{resultFH}, a new proof for \cite[Theorem 3.3]{FH} specifying which configurations of whiskers force the edge ideal to be sequentially Cohen-Macaulay; this provides the combinatorial approach to the results of \cite{FH} sought in \cite{DE}.
 We also use Theorem ~\ref{vertexDecomposable} to classify which whiskered bipartite graphs are sequentially Cohen-Macaulay (see Theorem \ref{classifybipartite}).